Erikhht/bencos/ProjectHome.md

 <a href='https://www.paypal.com/xclick/business=sirber@detritus.qc.ca&amp;no_shipping=1&amp;item_name=Bencos'>donate!</a>

-Notice: this project is not developped anymore.
+Notice: this project is not developed anymore.

 ## Features ##
   * Video: